Annual Polar Bear Swim is back with a splash

-Participants are encouraged to register External website, opens in new tab online in advance to receive a participation certificate.
+Registration External website, opens in new tab is now open, and participants should register in advance to receive their participation certificate.

 Swimmers entering the 100-yard race should meet behind the start line.
-The first three swimmers to touch the marker buoy by the lifeguard boat should give their names to the lifeguard.
+The first three swimmers to touch the marker buoy by the lifeguard boat should give your names to the lifeguard.

 The event will have a designated family area along with an accessible beach mat for participants.

-2024 Polar Bear Swim commemorative merchandise External website, opens in new tab , such as hoodies, toque and t-shirts are available for purchase online with a limited amount available for purchase on site.
+2023 Polar Bear Swim commemorative merchandise External website, opens in new tab, such as hoodies, toque, and t-shirts are available for purchase online with a limited amount available for purchase on site.